izabelcavassim/analysis2/n_t_with_s/README.md

 `annotation_id` : `<class 'str'>`,`<class 'str'>`  A string indicating where the DFE should be applied followed by the name of the data.
 If applied to the 'exons', then an annotation name needs to be given see [here](https://popsim-consortium.github.io/stdpopsim-docs/latest/catalog.html#sec_catalog_HomSap_annotations) for humans.
 If set to 'none', a neutral model is applied.
 And if set to 'all' then selection is insert in the entire contig under subject.

-`annotation_id` : `<class 'int'>`
+`slim_scaling_factor` : `<class 'int'>` An integer specifying the scaling factor (Q) to rescale model parameters by Q to speed up simulation.
+See [SLiM manual](http://benhaller.com/slim/SLiM_Manual.pdf): 5.5 Rescaling population sizes to improve simulation performance.